2025

 Dr. Martin Luther King, Jr.

-16th Annual Dr. Martin Luther King, Jr. Birthday Tribute
+17th Annual Rev. Dr. Martin Luther King, Jr. Birthday Tribute

 Headshot of CSU President Anthony Jenkins wearing a white collared shirt, bright yellow tie, navy blue suit jacket with CSU lapel pin in front of green shrubs and low brick wall on Coppin's campus